People default image

 CIVIC AND CHARITABLE AFFILIATIONS

-• The Chicago Committee on Minorities in Large Law Firms – Associate Director
+• Associate Director, The Chicago Committee on Minorities in Large Law Firms

-• New Perimeter Advisory Board
+• Advisory Board Member, New Perimeter